Johnny850807/XML-TriMago/README.md

 - All web designs in HTML present here

 ## Servlet Design
-- servlet models in a Eclipse project
+- servlet models open source in a Eclipse project
 - servlets using  [DataHandler](https://github.com/Johnny850807/DataHandler) created by Waterball

 ## Test XML